Skip to contents

 #> # HIRI_inv <dbl>, Belfiore_isi_gly <dbl>

-Interpretation: Outputs are capped at +/- 1000 before z-scaling; verbose logs summarize extreme counts.
+Interpretation: Outputs are z-scaled; verbose logs summarize column-map resolution and result counts.

 Troubleshooting & common pitfalls